top of page

 That’s right – one of the most important rules of thumbs for using numbers in writing is to get numbers out of your writing.

 No human wants to read a paragraph of words with numbers swimming in them.
 It crosses their eyes.
 When confronted with a chart, pick a few numbers that seem most important and write that into a sentence that bolsters your content best.
 Number people love charts.
 Let them have them and you can go back to your anecdotal writing.
 Even better, you dodged nearly ALL the numbers.
 Good job.
-Just make sure that the chart gets into the content.
+Just make sure that the chart gets into the content, and make sure your anecdote actually agrees with your data.

-3) In using numbers in writing, choose numbers that are interesting.
+3) When using numbers in data storytelling, choose numbers that are interesting.

 DISCLOSURE: I didn't even want to write this blog post because writing about numbers bores me, too.
 Yet so much numeric malpractice exists in writing, I felt it had to be done.

-4) Use whole numbers in writing and avoid using decimals and the false precision that comes with them.
+4) Use whole numbers in data storytelling and avoid using decimals and the false precision that comes with them.

 Far too many writers LOVE decimals because they think it's more detail for their readers.
 Please.
 There are exemptions -- like, for the statistic of the average American house containing 2.5 people.
 Obviously, there's not a half-body buried in the average American crawlspace.
 But few people care if something is .01 of anything.
 It happens in newspapers (remember those?) all the time.
 So, use whole numbers when you can.
 Maybe use tenths if necessary.
 Maybe if we're talking about something highly scientific, I suppose.